Key to the City April 13, 2018

 Civilian Response to Active Shooter Events presentation at the library

 The Pflugerville Police Department will lead a two-hour presentation that will show citizens how to prepare and respond to active shooter situations.
 At the library on Saturday, April 21 from 2 - 4 p.m.
-The Civilian Response to Active Shooter Events (CRASE) is based around the Avoid Deny Defend™ concept.
+The Civilian Response to Active Shooter Events (CRASE) is based on the Avoid Deny Defend™ concept.
 This event is free and open to the public (age 16 and up).
 Registration is required.
 Due to space limitations and sensitive content, children under the age of 16, including infants, will not be permitted at this event.

 Become a Summer Volunteen, volunteer to help with the library's Summer Reading Program